khazar-os-linux/KhazarOS-System-Monitor/README.md

 ## ⚠️ ATTENTION!

 This application is under development.
-Errors and bugs may occur.
+Errors and bugs may occour.

 # KHOS System Monitor